alexcambose/proofchain/README.md

 **Smart Contracts**: At the core of Proofchain are the smart contracts, written in Solidity, which live on the Ethereum blockchain.
 These make up an open platform that anyone can interact with.

-**Proofchain Dashboard**: It offers a snapshot of the core features of
+**Proofchain Dashboard**: It offers a snapshot of the core features of the smart contracts based platform.

 **Proofchain Web3 library**: A JS library which simplifies interacting with Proofchain contracts, facilitating communication between existing Supply Chain Management software and distributed ledged technology.